cloudFPGA/cFDK/README.md

 * `roleName2`:    The Name of the Role 2 (necessary for PR).

-Because some cFps will have multiple Roles, some others not, must the `usedRoleDir` always point to the *directory itself (containing hdl, hls, etc.)*, not to the directory that contains e.g. `roleName1`.
+Because some cFps will have multiple Roles and some others not, the `usedRoleDir` must always point to the *directory itself (containing hdl, hls, etc.)*, not to the directory that contains e.g. `roleName1`.
 `roleName1` and `roleName2` are there to make some bitfiles and dcps readable, *not* to find the right sources.